Stay focused on your goals and learn the power that true vision can have on your life. Learn what it really means to be intentional.

 Scientifically, the brain recalls items and events better when they happen in threes, which may explain why so many ideas are expressed in threes.

 Archetypal examples of this are included in everything from religion (the Father, Son, and Holy Spirit) to the US Declaration of Independence Human Rights (LIfe, LIberty, and the Pursuit of Happiness).

 Knowing this, it makes sense that being intentional has three phases:

 Phase 1: Identify your goals and what you want in life

 What are your goals, your dreams, your aspirations – basically, what’s your raison d’être?

-When you know your values then your path and decisions, both big and small, will come clearer to you.
+It can be hard to detach your fantasy self from your true self, but when you know your values then your path and decisions, both big and small, will come clearer to you.